wasp-lang/haskell-handbook/dependencies-version-bounds.md

 Sometimes it can be hard to figure out if you should specify version bounds for your dependencies at all or not, and if yes, how do you determine the bounds?
 Here we are going to explain the reasoning that should help answer those questions.

-First question is: is the project a library or an executable?
+First question is: are we defining dependencies for a library or an executable?

 > NOTE: Haskell ecosystem is not using SemVer as a versioning policy, instead it is using [PVP](https://pvp.haskell.org/).
 It is very similar but instead of `MAJOR.MINOR.PATCH` it is `MAJOR.MAJOR.MINOR.PATCH`.
 So first two numbers together make a `MAJOR` component in the version.

+TODO: Diagram.

 ## Executable

-If it is an executable, then you want to keep the version bounds as tight as possible, ideally completely fixed, so that you have consistency between different builds.
+If you are defining dependencies for an executable, then you want to keep the version bounds as tight as possible, ideally completely fixed, so that you have consistency between builds.

-Where this is most important is when running tests vs building the release version of your executable -> you want to be sure that same dependency versions were used when testing the executable as when it was being built for release, because otherwise you might have untested behaviour become a part of your release.
-Even if dependency changed only with a minor change, e.g. from `1.0.0.0` to `1.0.0.1`, which could happen if your bounds are `>=1.0 && <1.1` and version `1.0.0.1` just got released, it might be that author of that change made a mistake and while fixing a bug introduced a new bug that you are not aware of.
+Where this consistency is most important is when running tests vs building the release version of your executable -> you want to be sure that same dependency versions were used when testing the executable as when it was being built for release, because otherwise you might have untested behaviour become a part of your release.
+Even if dependency changed only with a "patch" change, e.g. from `1.0.0.0` to `1.0.0.1`, which could happen if your bounds are `>=1.0 && <1.1` and version `1.0.0.1` just got released, it might be that author of that change made a mistake and while fixing one bug introduced a new bug that you are not aware of and that you didn't run through tests.

-Other than that, it is also convenient when all developers that are working on the project are using exactly the same dependency versions, because you avoid some of the "it works on my machine" problems and you also have them constantly testing, in a way, the final solution by running it locally.
+Other than that, it is also convenient when all developers that are working on the project are using exactly the same dependency versions, because you avoid some of the "it works on my machine" problems and you also have them constantly testing, in a way, the final solution by running it locally (disclaimer: this is in no way replacement for automated testing).

 This is true for any language, not just Haskell -> for example in Javascript/npm this is achieved by using package.lock.json.